Joel Schumacher

-Joel T. Schumacher (/ˈʃuːmɑːkər/; August 29, 1939June 22, 2020) was an American film director, producer and screenwriter.
+Joel T. Schumacher (/ˈʃuːmɑːkər/; August 29, 1939 – June 22, 2020) was an American film director, producer and screenwriter.
 Raised in New York City by his mother, Schumacher graduated from Parsons School of Design and originally became a fashion designer.
 He first entered filmmaking as a production and costume designer before gaining writing credits on Car Wash, Sparkle, and The Wiz.

 Schumacher received little attention for his first theatrically released films, The Incredible Shrinking Woman and D.C.
-Cab, but rose to prominence after directing St. Elmo's Fire, The Lost Boys, and The Client.
-Schumacher was selected to replace Tim Burton as director of the Batman franchise and oversaw Batman Forever and Batman & Robin.
-Later, Schumacher directed smaller-budgeted films, including Tigerland and Phone Booth.
+Cab, but rose to prominence after directing St. Elmo's Fire, The Lost Boys, The Client and Falling Down.
+Schumacher was selected to replace Tim Burton as director of the Batman film franchise, and oversaw two of the series's most commercially oriented entries, Batman Forever (1995) and Batman & Robin (1997).
+The latter's failure foresaw a steep career decline, although Schumacher continued directing work on smaller-budget films, such as Tigerland and Phone Booth.
 In 2004, he directed The Phantom of the Opera, which was released to mixed reviews.
 His final directorial work was two episodes of House of Cards.

 Early life and education

 Joel T. Schumacher was born on August 29, 1939, in New York City.
 His parents were Francis Schumacher, a Baptist from Knoxville, Tennessee, who died from pneumonia when Joel was four, and Marian (Kantor), a Swedish Jew.
-He was raised by his mother in Long Island City.
+He was raised by his widowed mother in Long Island City.
 During his youth, he used LSD and methamphetamine and started drinking alcohol by age nine.
 In 1965, he graduated from Parsons School of Design, after having studied at the Fashion Institute of Technology, and later became a designer for Revlon in 1966.

-At the time of his mother's death in 1965, Schumacher stated that his "life seemed like a joke" as he was $50,000 in debt, lost multiple teeth, and only weighed 130 lb.
+Schumacher said that at the time of his mother's death in 1965 his "life seemed like a joke" as he was $50,000 in debt, lost multiple teeth, and only weighed 130 lb.
 However, in 1970, he stopped using drugs and became employed at Henri Bendel.
 He later stated that "I got my self-respect back getting a good day's pay for a good day's work."